flutter/website/src/docs/development/packages-and-plugins/developing-packages.md

 ### Federated plugins

-What is a _federated plugin_?
 Federated plugins were introduced in Flutter 1.12 as a way of splitting support for different platforms into separate packages.
-So, a federated plugin can use one package for iOS and Android, another for web, and another for your car
+So, a federated plugin can use one package for iOS, another for Android, another for web, and yet another for your car
-(as an example of an embedded internet of things device).
+(as an example of an IoT device).
 Among other benefits, this approach allows a domain expert to extend an existing plugin to work for the platform they know best.